Colaiste Choilm

 Coláiste Choilm is a mixed second-level school in Ballincollig in Cork, Ireland.
 The school was founded in 1987 to meet demand for second-level education in the rapidly growing satellite town of Ballincollig.
+Since 1991 it has had a gaelscoil co-located on its campus, Gaelcholáiste Choilm.

+For the 2023/2024 academic year the school reported an attendance of 675 girls and 684 boys for a total of 1359 students.

-As of September 2011, there were 649 boys and 626 girls in attendance with over 100 staff.
-The school won "Best School" in the 2013 BT Young Scientist and Technology Exhibition.
-In 2014,And won the same award again in 2020, the school had its first ever overall winner in the same competition.
+The school has had two overall winners of the BT Young Scientist and Technology Exhibition.
+Simon Meehan won in 2018.
+Alan O’Sullivan and Cormac Harris won in 2020.